 All forms of academic dishonesty are unacceptable at West Orange High School.
-These include cheating on tests, copying work of others, copying from published works (plagiarism), and unauthorized possession of testing materials, use of unauthorized technology during testing, attempts to modify grades and other records and similar activities.
+These include cheating on tests, copying the work of others, copying from published works (plagiarism), using artificial intelligence software/platforms and applications, unauthorized possession of testing materials, using unauthorized technology during testing, attempts to modify grades and other records, and similar activities.
 When a student participates in a form of academic dishonesty: